longhowlam/kamerleden/README.md

 # kamerleden
 Analysis of tweets of some Dutch politicians.
-Knitted rmd file to html is served [here](https://longhowlam.github.io/KamerledenTopics.html)
+The Rds file contains the 98.000 tweets of 78 Dutch politicians over the last 10 months Knitted rmd file to html is served [here](https://longhowlam.github.io/KamerledenTopics.html)